Van Jones Denies Those Kim Kardashian Secret Swirlship Rumors: ‘I Found It Absurd!’

 The E! star also worked quietly in 2019 to help commute the life sentences of 17 first-time nonviolent drug offenders, including the case of Alice Marie Johnson, who served 21 years of her sentence after being convicted in 1996 for her involvement in a Memphis cocaine-trafficking organization.
 Johnson was later released from prison.

 Kim has long since denied the pesky dating rumor.
-She even addressed the fictitious hearsay during the KUWTK Reunion special back in June, Yahoo News notes.
+She even addressed the fictitious hearsay during the KUWTK reunion special back in June, Yahoo News notes.

 “Van texted me and was like, ‘This rumour has got me so many dates and I’m so grateful, So I owe you’, Kim explained while clarifying that she wasn’t dating Jones or singer Maluma.
 “No. I’m not dating either one,” the KKW Beauty mogul continued.
 “Not Van Jones, not Maluma.
 I’ve known [Maluma].
 I’ve seen him a few times, always in Miami.
 Such a nice guy.”